-- University Technical Colleges (UTCs) are set up by universities and businesses and specialise in one or two technical subjects.
-At GCSE they offer a similar curriculum to a typical 11-18 secondary school, including the basics of English and Maths as well as their specialist subject.
+UTCs are colleges set up by universities and businesses.
+They specialise in one or two technical subjects.
+At GCSE level, they offer a similar curriculum to a typical secondary school, including the basics of English and maths, as well as their specialist subject.

 Below is a list of schools in the north east and North Yorkshire area with atypical admission ages.

 Address: Stephenson Square, Newcastle upon Tyne, NE1 3AS